 Available on PS4, Xbox One, PC

-Editor's Note – At the time of reviewing Dishonored 2 we experienced several PC performance issues, ranging from frequent frame-rate drops to combat problems.
-On PS4, performance was fantastic from launch.
-The game has now received two major patches that address the issues.
+Editor's Note – Dishonored 2 we experienced several PC performance issues at the time of review, ranging from frequent frame-rate drops to combat problems.
+On PS4, performance was fantastic.
+The game has now received major patches that address the issues.
 We have experimented with the game across multiple settings, levels and scenarios and can confirm that PC performance is far improved.

 Original review follows below